 Why is this happening?

-"Simply, outside linebackers Minnesota defense," the league insider said.
+"Simply, outside linebackers Henri Crockett and Chris Claiborne have struggled in space, the defensive ends have shown the tendency to be inconsistent in containment, but there are other significant reasons behind the sudden demise of the Minnesota defense," the league insider said.
 "This Minnesota defense received significant acclaim as being a vastly improved unit, in comparison to the units on the field over the past couple seasons.
 The Minnesota defense appeared to be better — they have been certainly opportunistic.
 The number of turnovers this team has accumulated through the first 10 weeks of the season could easily make a below-average-or-worse defensive team look good."

-Safeties Brian Russell have played reasonably well, better than anticipated heading into the season.
+Safeties Corey Chavous and Brian Russell have played reasonably well, better than anticipated heading into the season.
 While becoming ball-hawks for the Minnesota defense, both have had their ups and downs in recent weeks, as the Vikings have struggled in the defensive secondary.

 "Minnesota is getting fairly solid production from the safety position.
 Chavous has been the best of the group.
 While Russell has been in the right place at the right time (in regards to interceptions), he has missed numerous assistance assignments that have gone for big plays against a Vikings defense that really is struggling," the source continued.
 "When a team has average speed at the corner positions and a lack of quickness at the Sam (strong-side linebacker) and Will (weak-side linebacker) positions, you can be passed on to death."